 Pregnancy and breast-feeding

-If you are pregnant, think you may be pregnant or are planning to have a baby, do not use Lumeblue as it is not known whether this medicine can harm your unborn baby.
+If you are pregnant, think you may be pregnant or are planning to have a baby, do not use this medicine as it is not known whether this medicine can harm your unborn baby.

 If you are breast-feeding, ask your doctor or pharmacist for advice before taking this medicine.